slackapi/python-slack-sdk/docs-src/web/index.rst

 Messages posted from apps can contain more than just text, though.
 They can include full user interfaces composed of `blocks <https://api.slack.com/block-kit>`_.

-The chat.postMessage method takes an optional blocks argument that allows you to customize the layout of a message.
-Blocks specified in a single object literal, so just add additional keys for any optional argument.
+The chat.postMessage method takes an optional ``blocks`` argument that allows you to customize the layout of a message.
+Blocks can be specified in a single array of either dict values or `slack_sdk.models.blocks.Block <https://slack.dev/python-slack-sdk/api-docs/slack_sdk/models/blocks/index.html>`_ objects.

 To send a message to a channel, use the channel's ID.
 For IMs, use the user's ID.